-Kala’s Print Public initiative is looking for 2 artists or an artist team to work as cultural strategists at the City of Berkeley’s (department TBD) to work on issues related to community well-being and resilience and recovery in the age of COVID-19.
+Kala’s Print Public initiative is looking for 2 Bay Area artists or an artist team to work as cultural strategists at the City of Berkeley’s Health, Housing & Community Service to work on issues related to community well-being and resilience and recovery in the age of COVID-19.

 What is a cultural strategist?

 -A cultural strategist is a thought partner who uses creative thinking and culture as a way to address community issues or de-tangle community knots.